Turn your side hustle into your livelihood with the

 Creative Catalyst Certificate Program

-Learn from working artists and entrepreneurial experts in an innovative online experience
+Insights from working artists and entrepreneurial experts in an engaging experience

-Learn how your creativity can spark innovative thinking, facilitate experimentation, visualize strategy and engage across differences.
+Spark innovative thinking, facilitate experimentation, visualize strategy and engage across differences.
 Loaded with practical tools to help you drive innovation!

 Donovan Livingston is an award-winning educator, spoken word poet, and public speaker — and a believer in the enormous opportunities that education provides.
 Delivered at his 2016 Harvard Graduate School of Education convocation address, his poem “Lift Off” went viral with 13 million views.
 He inspires students, educators and communities with his conviction that every child has the right to “lift off” and achieve their dreams.
 Following in the footsteps of his educator parents, he has earned master’s degrees from Columbia University and Harvard University, and is now a doctoral candidate at the University of North Carolina at Greensboro.
 He is currently serving as Assistant Dean in the Office of University Collaborations at Wake Forest University.